 A QSE may submit a PTP Obligation bid starting fourteen days before the Operating Day specified by the bid.
 There is a limit of 35 Bid IDs per Settlement Point source/sink pairs per QSE per Operating Day.
-There is also a limit of 2,500 unique Bid ID/source/sink combinations per QSE per Operating Day and a limit of 1,500 unique Bid ID/source/sink combinations per Counter-Party per Operating Day.
+There is also a limit of 1,500 unique Bid ID/source/sink combinations per Counter-Party per Operating Day.
 Further, there is a limit of 10,000 PTP bid intervals per Counter-Party per Operating Day.
 The minimum amount for each PTP Obligation bid is one MW.

 PTP Obligation bids have a multi-hour indicator which determines whether the bid is split up into multiple individual hour-long bids or not.
 When the multi-hour indicator is set to ‘false,’ each hour is treated as a separate bid and therefore each hour may be awarded at different quantities.
 When the multi-hour indicator is set to ‘true,’ all hours of the bid are awarded at the same quantity.
 Multi-hour blocks must contain contiguous hours.
 Multi-hour block are not permitted for bids submitted as a curve.
 If a PTP Obligation bid had been previously submitted with the same Bid ID, the new valid bid will overwrite the old bid for the hours specified in the new bid.
 Any portions of the old bid containing hours not specified in the new bid will be maintained.
 However, if the existing PTP Obligation bid was part of a multi-hour block, the first and last hours specified by the new PTP Obligation bid must match the first and last hours of the existing bid exactly, or else the new bid will be rejected.
 See the AS Offer section for examples of this logic.
 A QSE may cancel any PTP Obligation bid any time after passing the validation until the DAM submission deadline in the Day-Ahead.